luke-h1/tmtodos.me/CONTRIBUTING.md

 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) - for hosting database in development environment

 Almost all of the code you'll touch in this codebase will be Typescript or JavaScript

-### Third-party dependencies

-The intention is to keep the amount of third-party dependencies to a minimum.
-However, it's better to add a dependency rather than write or copy over untested code.

 ## First Time Setup